GRIP

 xxxxxxxxxxx first thing that I look

-xxxxxxxxxxx students come to see
+students co come to see me The

-me.
-The reason is your
+reason is your hands are the only

-hands are the only parts of your body
+parts of your body touching the club

-touching the club the whole time you
+the whole time you the club face.

-the club face.
-Make sure you're
+Make sure you're holding the club

-holding the club more in your fingers
+more in your fingers of your top hand

-of your top hand than in your palm.
+than in your palm.
+This may feel

-This may feel uncomfortable at the
+uncomfortable at the beginning, but it

-beginning, but it will soon feel better
+will soon feel better and will also

-face so you can hit straighter shots.
+can hit straighter shots.

 Lori Randle